Oak Springs vs Wooten Elementary: F-Rated AISD Campuses, $147K Price Gap

 TEA Distinctions Not eligible (F-rated) Not eligible (F-rated)

-Oak Springs actually outscores Wooten by 9 points overall (58 vs 49), and the biggest gap is in Closing the Gaps where Oak Springs earned a D (66) compared to Wooten’s F (43).
-That 23 point difference in one domain is enormous.
-Oak Springs is doing a better job of supporting its most vulnerable student groups, even though neither school has reached passing territory overall.
+Oak Springs outscores Wooten by 9 points overall, and the gap shows up most starkly in Closing the Gaps where Oak Springs earned a D (66) versus Wooten’s F (43).
+That 23 point spread in one domain is significant.
+Oak Springs is moving the needle on its most vulnerable student groups, even though the overall picture is still failing.

-Oak Springs: East Austin’s Most Rapidly Changing Neighborhood
+Oak Springs: A Small Campus in East Austin’s Most Reshaped Corridor

 The Neighborhoods